vincehsanchez/bestspamfilter/README.md

 ## Data Collection

-Getting the email dataset was simple and we downloaded a corpous from the SpamAssassin an open source project that serves as a mail filter to identify Spam.
+Getting the email dataset was simple and we downloaded a corpous from SpamAssassin an open source project that serves as a mail filter to identify Spam.

 They offer a public corpus of selected mail messages, suitable for use in testing spam filtering systems.